geudde/attic-chest/pages/11.authors/docs.md

 An Attempt → Miss Vardill
 Electomagus to the Editor → Miss Porden
 Atticus Scriblerus → Mr Elliott
-The Skull and the Custom House Officer → Miss Porden
+The Skull and the Custom House Officer → Miss Porden (Philemon)
 <span class="grey">The 4th Lecture on Natural History → Miss Porden </span>

 <div class="bottom">